Road Crew (band)

 Road Crew was an American garage band from Los Angeles, formed in late 1983.
 The band consisted of future Guns N' Roses members Slash, Steven Adler and Duff McKagan.
-They auditioned a number of singers while writing material.
-However they disbanded the same year with no releases.
+They auditioned a number of singers while writing material, but disbanded the same year with no releases.

 Following his firing from Guns N' Roses in 1990, Adler joined Vain in 1991, with the band renaming themselves Road Crew the same year.
 The new lineup consisted of former members of California glam rockers Vain: Davy Vain, Ashley Mitchell, Jamie Scott, and Shawn Rorie.
 They recorded an album and gained some label attention.
 However, due to Adler's drug abuse, Road Crew disbanded once more without releasing the album.